Shuswap Healing Centre FAQ

 The District has secured $5.9M from the Rural and Northern Communities Fund of the Investing in Canada Infrastructure Program and $300K from the Province of British Columbia through the Ministry of Municipal Affairs.
 District capital reserves are also being utilized for construction costs.
 Funding for equipment is being pursued through the Shuswap Hospital Foundation and the District will utilize the Canada-Community Building Fund for greenspace enhancement.

 The current budget for the building has been prepared conservatively, with savings opportunities already being realized.
 After construction drawings have been completed, a Class A estimate will be presented to council.
-The District continues to explore grants and other external revenue sources for the operation of the Shuswap Healing Centre.
+The District continues to explore grants and other external revenue sources for the operation of the Sicamous Health Centre.
 Since the centre will be used by residents from outside of Sicamous, the District is working to secure agreements for contributions from the outside areas.

 A reserve will be established by the District for the future replacement cost of the building and a portion of rental income will be set aside in the reserve.